goodwordalchemy/coding_competitions/codejam2021A/notes.md

 Actually, an even simpler model would be to just say that each person contributes the probability that they guessed right as a vote to True or false for that answer.

 then our expected score for that question is the sum of those probabilites / N people.

+I am outputting the right answer, (I think), but my score is wrong.
+I think I may be calculating the